-- 1 some feedback.
+Fourth, this deals with the approved backfill locations.
+The first thing is that inert -- inert materials shall only be used as backfill -- I'm getting some feedback.
 That's why I was chuckling.
-Inert - 2 materials can be only be used as backfill on privately - 3 owned land.
-So no state lands or federal lands. - 4 The second thing is inert materials shall only be - 5 placed in the end walls or final pit voids that are not - 6 located in drainages or impoundments. - 7 The third item for the locations is inert - 8 backfill materials shall be placed in a lift not to exceed - 9 10 feet.
-And then we're going to require at least 15 feet - 10 of suitable backfill material in accordance with our - 11 Chapter 3.
-And this is to avoid potential future - 12 subsidence.
-We're allowing multiple lifts, so there can be - 13 multiple layers of the permitted -- or backfill material. - 14 And then the approved materials need to be placed a minimum - 15 of 20 feet above the pre-mining potentiometric surface of - 16 the native aguifer, and then a minimum of 20 feet below the - 17 regraded spoils surface.
-We're also requiring in that - 18 section that the pit shall not be saturated.
-And if the - 19 mind pit is dry, the disposal must be above the confining - 20 layer. - 21 And then finally in this subsection, the proposed - 22 backfill location needs to be mapped and a little - 23 description of the location provided.
-And the proposed - 24 location also has to comply with Chapter 4, Section 4, of - 25 the Solid & Hazardous Waste Rules -- Waste Division Rules.
+Inert 1 materials can be only be used as backfill on privately 2 3 owned land.
+So no state lands or federal lands.
+4 The second thing is inert materials shall only be 5 placed in the end walls or final pit voids that are not located in drainages or impoundments.
+6 7 The third item for the locations is inert 8 backfill materials shall be placed in a lift not to exceed 10 feet.
+And then we're going to require at least 15 feet 9 of suitable backfill material in accordance with our 10 11 Chapter 3.
+And this is to avoid potential future subsidence.
+We're allowing multiple lifts, so there can be 12 13 multiple layers of the permitted -- or backfill material.
+14 And then the approved materials need to be placed a minimum 15 of 20 feet above the pre-mining potentiometric surface of the native aquifer, and then a minimum of 20 feet below the 16 regraded spoils surface.
+We're also requiring in that 17 18 section that the pit shall not be saturated.
+And if the mind pit is dry, the disposal must be above the confining 19 20 layer.

+And then finally in this subsection, the proposed backfill location needs to be mapped and a little description of the location provided.
+And the proposed location also has to comply with Chapter 4, Section 4, of the Solid & Hazardous Waste Rules -- Waste Division Rules.